Murgon: Attractions

 The Kilkivan to Kingaroy Rail Trail follows the old railway line between the two towns.
 It is 88 km long and passes through Goomeri, Murgon, Wondai, Tingoora, Wooroolin, Memerambi, and Crawford.
 The trail from Kilkivan to Murgon is unsealed.
-Queensland’s first and longest sealed rail trail section of 44 km from Murgon to Kingaroy is for walkers and cyclists only.
+Queensland's first and longest sealed rail trail section of 44 km from Murgon to Kingaroy is for walkers and cyclists only.
 Short distances between towns means coffee is never far away.
-It passes the Local Heritage listed Railway Complex which includes the former railway station and station master’s residence, and what were a goods shed and platforms, and some railway tracks and the remains of the water tank stand.
+It passes the Local Heritage listed Railway Complex which includes the former railway station and station master's residence, and what were a goods shed and platforms, and some railway tracks and the remains of the water tank stand.

+Sport

+Murgon has a vibrant sporting society.
+The Murgon Mustangs play rugby league in the South Burnett competition.